f-viktor/GPU-Passthrough_Arch-Linux/README.md

 ```
 vfio vfio_iommu_type1 vfio_pci vfio_virqfd
 ```
-if there was anything already there, be sure to write this **before** whatever was there, e.g.:
+if there was anything already there like i915 or nouveau, be sure to write this **before** whatever was there, e.g.:
 ```
 MODULES(vfio vfio_iommu_type1 vfio_pci vfio_virqfd i915 nouveau)
 ```